edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 <br>

 As you can see, we now have records with the same partition key and the same name but each record has a different combination of both.
 They are also both mandatory if they have been defined.
 This is known as a *composite primary key* or *hash-range key*.
 We can now sort/query by the sort key but not by any other values, not even the partition key itself unless we want to do an expensive full table scan.
 To understand how this works, it's important to understand how Dynamo stores data under the hood.
 It stores data in locations per *partition key*, and then orders everything in that partition by the *sort key*.
 Without the partition key you aren't going to be able to access any data at all.
-I could however, now search for each item with and ID of 3 and an age above 10/below 60.
+I could however, now search for each item with and `Id` of 3 and an `Age` above 10/below 60.
 This would return the following data:

 <br>